9 FAM 402.11

 9 FAM 402.11-15 Foreign Government Limitations on Employment of Representatives of U.S. Information Media

-All posts must report promptly to the Department through their CA/VO/F post liaison any restrictions, registration requirements, or limitations imposed by a foreign government on the employment of representatives of U.S. information media.
+You must report promptly to the Department through your CA/VO/F post liaison any restrictions, registration requirements, or limitations imposed by a foreign government on the employment of representatives of U.S. information media.
 This information should remain current so that the Department may ensure that the issuance of visas to applicants pursuant to INA 101(a)(15)(I) is “upon a basis of reciprocity".